m-nosrati/Twitter-Sentiment-Analysis/README.md

 #
 # Modeling
 •	logistic regression: logistic regression is one of the most important analytic tools in the social and natural sciences.
-In natural language processing, logistic regression is the baseline supervised machine learning algorithm for classification and has a very close relationship with neural networks.

-	         •	To perform a logistic regression after tokenizing, cleaning/preprocessing text dataset such as removing punctuations, emoji’s, stopwords, HTML tags, and lemmatization.
+In natural language processing, logistic regression is the baseline supervised machine learning algorithm for classification and has a very close relationship with neural network.
+To perform a logistic regression after tokenizing, cleaning/preprocessing text dataset such as removing punctuations, emoji’s, stopwords, HTML tags, and lemmatization.
 The text has been vectorized by using Bag of words and TF-IDF methods and then run the model.

 •	 Long Short-Term Memory networks: Long Short-Term Memory networks – usually just called “LSTMs” – are a special kind of RNN, capable of learning long-term dependencies.
 LSTMs are explicitly designed to avoid the long-term dependency problem.
 Remembering information for long periods of time is practically their default behavior, not something they struggle to learn!
 The LSTM model performed after cleaning/ preprocessing, encoding and word embedding the text dataset.